-Under my leadership, the NBA-SARC has successfully intervened in 15 (fifteen) matters involving legal practitioners where we have secured public apologies, the payments of funds such as N10,000,000 (Ten Million Naira) and the release of our colleagues who have been unlawfully detained and harassed.
+Under my leadership, within the first 3 (three) months of the inauguration of the NBA-SARC, the committee successfully intervened in 15 (fifteen) matters involving legal practitioners where we secured public apologies, the payments of funds such as N10,000,000 (Ten Million Naira) and the release of our colleagues who had been unlawfully detained and harassed.
 The Committee has also visited most of the security agencies in Nigeria and organized a Town Hall Meeting with all lawyers in Nigeria and virtual meetings with NBA officials.

 If elected as President of the Bar, I will continue to sensitize these agencies; especially the Nigerian Police Force, on how to treat lawyers and perform their duties.
 It will also be on my agenda to produce a code of engagement for both legal practitioners and the security agencies.
 This code will guide how interactions should be between members of the bar and the security agencies.
+I will also ensure that seminars and workshops are organized to constantly train lawyers and security personnel.